Tomatokeftes/thyra/tests/README.md

-# MSIConvert Test Suite
+# Thyra Test Suite

-This directory contains the test suite for the `msiconvert` package, providing both unit tests and integration tests.
+This directory contains the test suite for the `thyra` package, providing both unit tests and integration tests.

 ## Test Structure